gregriff/gpt-cli/README.md

 Once your current conversation costs more than a cent or two, it will be shown at the end of the response so that you know how much you're spending.
 Total session cost will also be shown when the program exits.

+> Disclaimer:
+>  While I do use the official OpenAI [tokenizer](https://github.com/openai/tiktoken) and an official cookbook example from that repo to calculate prices,
+> it is not something I have tested thoroughly, so there is no guarantee the prices are accurate.
+Anthropic provides authoritative token counts however, so those should be calculated better

-The pricing for the GPT turbo models is pretty [cheap](https://openai.com/pricing), and I use the official [tokenizer](https://github.com/openai/tiktoken) to count the tokens, so it should be accurate.
+The pricing for the GPT turbo models is pretty [cheap](https://openai.com/pricing).
 Other than the Opus model, Anthropic's offerings are comparatively even cheaper.
 For clarity, both OpenAI and Anthropic bill you on tokens per request AND response, and the entire chat history of previous prompts and responses are sent in EACH request.
 As long as you remember to clear your history after a few prompts you will be fine.

 If you want to have multiple sessions, use [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki).
-This is the difference between this project and [elia](https://github.com/darrenburns/elia).
+This is the difference between this project and [elia](https://github.com/darrenburns/elia), as per the Unix philosophy.
+While on the topic, Unix pipes are supported.

 ## Development